DevOps Engineer

 Backend DeveloperSenior DevOps Engineer at an e-commerce company

-Maria spent four years writing backend services before growing frustrated with slow, error-prone deployments.
-She started automating her team's release process, which led her down the DevOps path.
-Learning Terraform and Kubernetes took her about six months while working full-time.
-She now designs the entire infrastructure platform for her company, supporting over 200 microservices.
-The shift from writing application code to building platforms gave her a broader perspective on software delivery.
+Maria spent four years writing backend services before growing frustrated with slow deployments.
+She automated her team's release process, leading to DevOps.
+Learning Terraform and Kubernetes took six months while working.
+She now designs the infrastructure platform supporting 200+ microservices.

 Transition time: 6 months of preparation